dbrownidau/constitution/new_constitution.md

 4.5.
 Appoint agents to transact business of the Association on its behalf.
 Engage and dismiss employees (guest speakers, specialists, etc).

 4.6.
-Do all such things as are incidental or conductive to the objects of the Association.
+Do all such things as are incidental or conductive to the objectives of the Association.

 4.7.
 Enter into any other contract it considers necessary or desirable